3 Cool Halloween Alternatives Without Cutting the Halloween Costumes Out!

 If you, your family, or your ministry has a theme in mind that is compatible with your religion, throw a party based on it.
 Themes come in all different kinds, from the aforementioned country/Western, Italian, or movie.
 Invite your family, friends, and co-workers and tell them to dress in theme-specific costumes as long as they are modest.

 It's also perfect for schools (public or private) who cannot celebrate Halloween not only because it would disrupt learning, but because some students don't do it because of their faith.
-One middle school held a Celebrate the Theme party.
-Because it's a magnet school for fine arts, our costumes (homemade or bought) has to be a literary character, a composer, or any other artist.
+One middle school in Tampa held a Celebrate the Theme party.
+Because it's a magnet school for fine arts, students' costumes (homemade or bought) had to be a literary character, a composer, or any other artist.

 Alternative #3: Fall Festivals